 - A. Since pupils are entitled to be taught by teachers who are working within their area of competence, teachers shall not be assigned, except temporarily and for good cause, outside the scope of their teaching certificates or their major or minor fields of study.
-The Association shall be notified in each such instance of misassignment.
-Temporary shall be defined for purposes of this Article as not to extend beyond the current semester. - B. Teachers will be notified and consulted on tentative assignments by their principals no later than August 1st annually. - C. No new teacher shall be employed by the Board for a regular teaching assignment who does not have a Bachelor's degree from an accredited college or university, and/or a valid Michigan teaching certificate or waiver, or as may be authorized by State law.
+The Association shall be notified in each such instance of mis-assignment.
+Temporary shall be defined for purposes of this Article as not to extend beyond the current semester. - B. A rough draft of master schedules will be distributed to staff by May 15. - C. Teachers will be notified and consulted on tentative assignments by their principals no later than August 1st annually. - D. No new teacher shall be employed by the Board for a regular teaching assignment who does not have a Bachelor's degree from an accredited college or university, and/or a valid Michigan teaching certificate or waiver, or as may be authorized by State law.
 Failure to file the certificate with the Superintendent's office or loss of certification may result in loss of employment.
-It is mutually understood that it is the teacher's sole responsibility to maintain their certification. - D. The Board agrees, whenever reasonably possible, that no teacher in grades 6-12 shall be assigned more than three (3) preparations per semester.
+It is mutually understood that it is the teacher's sole responsibility to maintain their certification.

+- E. The Board agrees, whenever reasonably possible, that no teacher in grades 6-12 shall be assigned more than three (3) preparations per semester.
 When hiring teachers, the Board will try to select teachers with certification in areas needed for reducing the number of preparations to three (3) or less.
 The number of preparations for a teacher during a school day (including the Study Skills class) shall not exceed the number agreed to in the current contract.
-An exception can be made if the teacher involved, an OEA representative, and Board representative agree in writing that exceeding the agreed upon number of preparations does not establish past practice. - E. Present courses in the curriculum or courses added to the curriculum through interactive television and cooperatives with other school districts and other educational institutions will not result in layoffs or prevent a recall of teachers on the seniority list.
+An exception can be made if the teacher involved, an OEA representative, and Board representative agree in writing that exceeding the agreed upon number of preparations does not establish past practice. - F. Present courses in the curriculum or courses added to the curriculum through interactive television and cooperatives with other school districts and other educational institutions will not result in layoffs or prevent a recall of teachers on the seniority list.